 Designed for professionals but suitable for anyone who wants to develop an adaptive, flexible mindset.

 We value industry and real-world experience as highly as an academic record.
 You’ll need to provide some references or CV/LinkedIn profile that demonstrates your experience.

 A recognised Level 6 qualification (certificate or diploma) OR equivalent professional experience.

-Open to domestic students only.
+Open to domestic students (NZ Citizens or Residency Visa that allows for study) only.
 Australian Citizens are eligible if they ordinarily reside in New Zealand.

 Get more details on the programme.